Most thresholds come from the tier defaults (see tiers.yaml). Use overrides

 sparingly and keep evidence in the report.

-Assurance scope note: the published assurance basis covers GPT-2
+Assurance scope note: the published assurance basis is the set of

 Guard Pipeline Flow